Relintai/pandemonium_engine_docs/05_engine_development/02_cpp/10_custom_resource_format_loaders.md

 ## Creating custom data types

-Pandemonium may not have a proper substitute within its `doc_core_types` or managed resources.
+Pandemonium may not have a proper substitute within its core types or managed resources.
 Pandemonium needs a new registered data type to understand additional binary formats such as machine learning models.